bbbbbr/GameBoy-Flash-Carts/README.md

 * [Getting your GB Studio Games on Real Hardware ](https://gbstudiocentral.com/tips/getting-your-gb-studio-games-on-real-hardware/) and [Distinguishing Reflashable Bootlegs](https://gbstudiocentral.com/tips/distinguishing-reflashable-bootlegs/)
 * [Discussion about Carts with 3.3V components](https://web.archive.org/web/20180817042212/https://db-electronics.ca/2017/07/05/the-dangers-of-3-3v-flash-in-retro-consoles/)

-## Notes
-- GB Make is a new vendor in ~2026.
-They've provided some additional detail about MBC support, SRAM size, etc that is not present on the website.
-Not yet confirmed by customers.

 ## Flash Carts